 This is the classic problem in application development today: The gap between IT departments and business demands.
-And no-code offers the solution to surviving the new era of application development.
+And no-code offers the solution to surviving the new era of rapid application development.

-IT is the use of technical solutions outside of IT’s governance and authorization.
+Shadow IT is the use of technical solutions outside of IT’s governance and authorization.
 This creates security threats and drains company resources.
 By sanctioning the use of a no-code platform, IT provides a regulated environment from the start and has full control.